jeff-1amstudios/carmageddon-debug-output/README.md

 ## Patch your carm95 executable:

-Running the following command creates a `CARM95.patched.EXE` file in the same directory.
+Clone this repo, then run the following command.
+It will create a `CARM95.patched.EXE` file.

 ```bash
 ./patch.py c:\path\to\CARM95.EXE